NomicFoundation/hardhat/docs/config/README.md

 - `accounts`: This field controls which accounts Buidler uses.
 It can use the node's accounts (by setting it to `"remote"`), a list of local accounts (by setting it to an array of hex-encoded private keys), or use an [HD Wallet](#hd-wallet-config).
 Default value: `"remote"`.

+- `httpHeaders`: You can use this field to set extra HTTP Headers to be used when making JSON-RPC requests.
+It accepts a JavaScript object which maps header names to their values.
+Default value: `undefined`.

 ### HD Wallet config

 To use an HD Wallet with Buidler you should set your network's `accounts` field to an object with the following fields: